Finding it challenging to maintain a daily journal? I did, too, a year ago. Then I discovered art journaling.

 For my art journal, I chose the standard one as I didn’t like the limitations I had to adhere to if I opted to go with the themed one.
 Over time, though, my regular art journal evolved into something with a theme, into a glue book, and a scrapbook.
 But as art journals are primarily made to satisfy your creative side, I believe it is okay to deviate.

-I chose to use song lyrics to describe my thoughts, emotions, and ideas in my art diary.
+“Journaling is great for enhancing self-awareness through helping us detect and track patterns of behavior, thoughts, and feelings.”
+Alison Stone, LCSW, said.
+And for me, chose to use song lyrics to describe my thoughts, emotions, and ideas in my art diary.
 Then, when I decided to read the whole book of Psalms for my Bible reflections a few months back, I decided to do a verse or two that caught my attention during my readings.
 I wrote these verses in handwritten calligraphy and gave myself the freedom to doodle on anything.

 Writing the verses on paper made recalling them easier.
 And writing in my art journal gave me a sense of contentment I didn’t feel when I was merely jotting down events of my day.
 The drawings, the doodles I did make looking back through the entries I wrote more interesting compared to using simple words to describe events.
 Most importantly, I noticed that my creativity improved.